Moving to Lake Chapala, Mexico

 We asked people living in Lake Chapala to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Two things that I didn't bring and eventually did buy in the states was a vacuum and a sponge mop.
 We brought down large area rugs to put on the floors in the bedrooms that need to have a vacuum run over them.
 Everything here were shop vacs although now you can find vacuum cleaners.
 Sponge mops are still not found.
 I brought down a counter top dishwasher since our home did not have one.
 I also purchased a rice cooker and proper food processor on a trip to the states.
 I didn't need to bring my straw broom.
-The dust does not sweep up as well as it does with the plastic bristled brooms that they sell here," explained one expat living in Lake Chapala, Mexico.
+The dust does not sweep up as well as it does with the plastic bristled brooms that they sell here," said one expat in Lake Chapala.

 Connect